Shikaga/PitchBlackAnalysis/index.md

 Solution

-A discussion about how a sequel to a movie like Pitch Black can best be executed.
+A discussion about how a sequel to a movie like *Pitch Black* can best be executed.
 Can it?

-How then, do you create a sequel to a movie like Pitch Black?
+How then, do you create a sequel to a movie like *Pitch Black*?
 Well it seems that Vin Diesel seems to think that you do it by remaking it within it's own continuity.
 And is he wrong?

 Not really.
 Riddick is a good film, all things considered.
 It quickly jettison's the extraneous Necromonger plot lines alla Alien 3, and adds a family member bent on revenge for his family member that Riddick killed in the first film, alla Die Hard with a Vengeance.

 The film is heavy handed in its use of repetition, both of plot points and shots.
 In many ways it is these scenes that are the best in the movie.

 What about the "superhero effect"?
 Yes, it is there.
-The Riddicck in Riddick is significantly more powerful than his counterpart in Pitch Black.
-But it is not quite to the same degree that Chronicles go to.
+The Riddicck in Riddick is significantly more powerful than his counterpart in *Pitch Black*.
+But it is not quite to the same degree that *Chronicles* go to.

 This Riddick can be hurt.
 He makes mistakes.
 He gets captured.
 And in the final "climax" of the film, he even needs too be saved by his enemies.